NobodysNightmare/screeps-ai/README.md

 * **Operation name:** `deposits`
 * **color:** no effect

-Automatically scans the given room for a deposit.
+Automatically scans the selected rooms for deposits.
 If one is detected, this operation will spawn all creeps neccessary to farm it until the cooldown is unsustainably high.

+Placing the flag `depositsX` in a room that has not yet been selected will select the room, while placing it in a room that has already been selected will deselect it.

 #### Claiming a room